1Mangesh1/resume4/README.md

 **Made with ❤️ using Google Gemini AI and modern web technologies**

-*Transform your resume with AI-powered analysis and professional LaTeX generation*
+_Transform your resume with AI-powered analysis and professional LaTeX generation_

+-- chat with resume